OctopusDeploy/docs/docs/administration/data/octopus-database/index.md

 You are responsible for taking database backups and testing your disaster recovery plans.
 Refer to [Backup and restore](/docs/administration/data/backup-and-restore.md) for more information about backing up Octopus Deploy and recovering from failure.

-### High Availabilty Databases {#highavailability}
+### High Availabilty Databases {#Octopusdatabase-highavailability}{#highavailability}

-Octopus Server does not support running against a Sql database with Database Mirroring or Sql Replication enabled.
-If you require a highly-available database solution, [Always On Availability Groups](https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/overview-of-always-on-availability-groups-sql-server?view=sql-server-2017) are recommended.
+If you are looking for a highly-available database solution, we recommend using [Always On Availability Groups](https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/overview-of-always-on-availability-groups-sql-server?view=sql-server-2017).
+Unfortunately, Octopus Server does not support running against a SQL database with Database Mirroring or SQL Replication enabled.

 ## Schema {#schema}